-The transponder base station IC is used to drive the antenna of a TI-RFid transponder system, to send data modulated on the antenna signal, and to detect and demodulate the response of the transponder.
-The response of the transponder is a FSK signal (frequency shift keyed).
+The TMS3705 transponder base station IC is used to drive the antenna of a TI-RFid transponder system, to send data modulated on the antenna signal, and to detect and demodulate the response of the transponder.
+The response of the transponder is a frequency shift keyed (FSK) signal.
 The high or low bits are coded in two different high-frequency signals (134.2 kHz for low bits and 123 kHz for high bits, nominal).
 The transponder induces these signals in the antenna coil according an internally stored code.
-The energy the transponder needs to send out the data is stored in a charge capacitor in the transponder.
+The energy that the transponder needs to send out the data is stored in a charge capacitor in the transponder.
 The antenna field charges this capacitor in a preceding charge phase.
 The IC has an interface to an external microcontroller.

 There are two configurations for the clock supply to both the microcontroller and the base station IC:

-The base station IC has a PLL on-chip that generates a clock frequency of 16 MHz for internal clock supply only.
-The TMS3705BDRG4 is optimized for higher communication data rates and therefore works without frequency measurement during the write phase.
+The base station IC has an on-chip PLL that generates a clock frequency of 16 MHz for internal clock supply only.
+The TMS3705BDRG4 and TMS3705DDRG4 are optimized for higher communication data rates and, therefore, work without frequency measurement during the write phase.

 |Operating Temperature Range (°C)|

 |Required antenna inductance (µH)|

 |Current Supply (mA)|